SudhiGovindThekkeparambilAnil/Hospital_website/README.md

 # Hospital_website
-This is the front end design of a hospital website using html and css.
+This is the responsive front-end design of a hospital website using HTML and CSS.